SergiGuasch/Projects/Data Analysis/Final Project/Final project.md

 The last part of the project is about the an analysis of the emotions of the sentences for each review.
 To do this it has been necessary implement the TextBlob library in order to get the polarity.
 From this one we can get some analysis to check the most positive polarity (close to 1), the most negative (close to -1), and also, to check the mean for the whole reviews from that restaurant.

 The results from this Sentiment Analysis are that the trend of the reviews looks positive from a general point of view.
 Also, we have compared the results of this Sentiment Analysis with the mean of the reviews that the users have done.

 ![SentimentAnalysis](https://github.com/SergiGuasch/Projects/blob/main/Data%20Analysis/Final%20Project/Images/SentAn.jpg)
 *Fig 5.
 Polarity score per review*

 ## Lexical analysis  <a name="lexical-analysis"/>

-Finally, we have been created a list of tokens, the most used words in the reviews.
+Finally, as an extra feature, we have been created a list of tokens, the most used words in the reviews.
 We also exclude the non stop words, and visualizing the results in Tableau.

 ![LexicalAnalysis](https://github.com/SergiGuasch/Projects/blob/main/Data%20Analysis/Final%20Project/Images/words.jpg)
 *Fig 5.
 Most frequency words in Cervecería Catalana reviews*